Coronavirus: Using AI to Understand Policy Effects on the Economically Marginalized during Pandemics

 The challenge goal: Data-driven policymaking

-In this two-month Omdena AI challenge with Fruitpunch AI, we aim to help governments and policymakers to make data-driven decisions in order to deal with pandemics and cover some of the following topics.
+In this two-month Omdena AI challenge, we aim to help governments and policymakers to make data-driven decisions in order to deal with pandemics and cover some of the following topics.

 When travel is restricted, schools closed, events canceled, and communities put into quarantine, individuals and businesses in those ecosystems lose their source of income.
 How does that loss of income impact the health and financial stability of those individuals?